zwets/spa-type/README.md

 #### Licence

-spa-type - perform spa typing on S aureus assemblies or reads
-Copyright (C) 2021  Marco van Zwetselaar <io@zwets.it>
+spa-type - perform spa typing on S aureus assemblies Copyright (C) 2021  Marco van Zwetselaar <io@zwets.it>

 This program is free software: you can redistribute it and/or modify